 As you can see, overall movement – mother nature, animals, people –increases with warmer weather.

 So it’s imperative that you keep a close eye on your surroundings this spring.
-But if you find yourself in a situation involving a springtime accident, your attorneys for Kansas City, Mann, Wyatt & Tanksley are here to help.
+But if you find yourself in a situation involving a springtime accident, your attorneys for Kansas City, Mann Wyatt Tanksley Injury Attorneys are here to help.